Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Preliminaries

-The existence and uniqueness of solutions to \eqref{eqn::sle_radial_equation} can be derived from the existence and uniqueness of solutions to \eqref{eqn::theta_equation}.
-Another approach to this for $\mu=0$ is to use \cite[Theorem 3]{SCHRAMM_WILSON} to relate \eqref{eqn::sle_radial_equation} to a chordal $\SLE_\kappa(\ul{\rho})$ driving process with a single interior force point and then to invoke the results of \cite[Section 2]{MS_IMAG} and the Girsanov theorem \cite{KS98}.
+The existence and uniqueness of solutions to~\eqref{eqn::sle_radial_equation} can be derived from the existence and uniqueness of solutions to~\eqref{eqn::theta_equation}.
+Another approach to this for $\mu=0$ is to use \cite[Theorem~3]{SCHRAMM_WILSON} to relate~\eqref{eqn::sle_radial_equation} to a chordal $\SLE_\kappa(\ul{\rho})$ driving process with a single interior force point and then to invoke the results of \cite[Section~2]{MS_IMAG} and the Girsanov theorem \cite{KS98}.
+Pathwise uniqueness can easily be seen by considering two solutions $\theta^1,\theta^2$ coupled together to be driven by the same Brownian motion and then analyzing the process $\ol{\theta} = \theta^1 - \theta^2$.
+In particular, if $\theta^1 < \theta^2$, then $\ol{\theta}$ moves (deterministically) upwards and if $\theta^1 > \theta^2$ then $\ol{\theta}$ moves (deterministically) downwards.
+So, it must be the case that $\theta^1$ and $\theta^2$ eventually meet and do not subsequently separate.
 We remark that one can consider radial $\SLE_\kappa^\mu(\ul{\rho})$ processes with many boundary force points $\ul{\rho}$ as in \cite{SCHRAMM_WILSON}, though we will not consider the more general case in this article.
-We now turn to prove the existence of a unique time stationary solution to \eqref{eqn::sle_radial_equation}.
+We now turn to prove the existence of a unique stationary solution to~\eqref{eqn::sle_radial_equation}.